FrostyX/frostyx.github.io/_posts/2021-02-12-synchronize-your-2fa-gmail-with-mbsync.md

   </a>
 </div>

-To create a new password click on "Select app" and proceed with "Other (Custom name)" option.
-Use whatever name you want.
+Use whatever app name you want and click "Create".

 <div class="text-center img-row row">